-President, American International College of Arts and Sciences - Antigua staff of the College, to welcome you to our community of scholars.
+Ex-President, American University of Antigua College of Arts and Sciences staff of the College, to welcome you to our community of scholars.
 We define scholars as those individuals who have chosen to strive to attain perfection.
 Whether or not you reach this goal is secondary to your efforts.
 At the very least, you will have become a better person, have gained knowledge and skills, and have provided a service to the community.